statecharts/statecharts.github.io/how-to-use-statecharts.md

 ## Determine scope

-When you first learn about statecharts, you might get the feeling that statecharts can be used to describe the _entire_ behaviour of an application, all the way from which screens show as part of logging in, to the state of each checkbox and text field in every screen, all represented in a statechart.
+When you first learn about statecharts, you might get the feeling that statecharts can be used to describe the _entire_ behaviour of an application, all the way from which screens show as part of logging in, to the state of each checkbox and text field in every screen, all represented in one big statechart.
 That would be a statechart from hell, and an even bigger maintenance burden.
 Instead, the focus should be to get a grip on the **behaviour at the component level**, whatever a component might be.
 A single screen would be a component, for sure.
-A single text field that might have some particular internal behaviour (e.g. it changes color based on various flags like _required_ or _invalid_) might warrant that to be wrapped in a component with a statechart to describe its behaviour.
+A single text field that might have some particular internal behaviour (e.g. it changes color based on various flags like _empty_, _required_ or _invalid_) might warrant that to be wrapped in a component with a statechart to describe its behaviour.

 In general, structure your code as you did before, by dividing things up into components.
 Use statecharts to describe the behaviour of each component in isolation.
 Use events and so on to get communication between components going just like before; keep the statechart _internal_ to the component itself.
 The _user_ of the component shouldn't need to know that there's a statechart within it, other than by inspecting the code or guessing (since it behaves so well).

+## Starting from scratch or not

+If you're starting from scratch, and you envision the component you're building to have any form of difference of behaviour after it's instantiated (most do), then consider adding a simple statechart from the get-go, and start out with letting the statechart determine which behaviour is appropriate.
+Even if you don't have the other behaviour available, it's always easier if the component already has a simple (one-state?) statechart.

+If you're not starting from scratch, it means you have code that reacts to events already.
+Speaking generally, when your code receives an action, it usually checks some booleans or the value of some internal state (e.g. if a value is greater than some threshold) before performing some updates.
+It is this code that the introduction of statecharts aims to replace.
+Throughout your event handlers, those conditionals all make up the _implicit_ state machine.
+After introducing statecharts, you should end up with more or less the same state machine, but an _explicit_ one.

 ## Distill the API between the component and the statechart

-To start using a statechart, the tangled mess that might be your component and its behaviour need to be disentangled: The _what_ / _how_ needs to be separated from the _why_.
-You should end up with a business object that exposes functions that each does one useful part.
+To start using a statechart, the tangled mess that might be your component and its different behaviours need to be disentangled: The _what_ / _how_ needs to be separated from the _why_.
+You should end up with event handlers that send the event to the statechart, and then does what the statechart says to do, typically by invoking "actionable" items on behalf of the statechart.

-The communication between this business object happen in three distinct ways, and they usually execute in this order:
+Before the introdution of a statechart, you will have code with the following structure:

+- Something happens in the world
+- The event handler checks some booleans
+- Based on those booleans, you decide to do some real work

+Those booleans end up being littered throughout various event handlers, for better or worse.
+It's called the "Event-Action" paradigm of programming.

+After introducing statecharts, you should have code with the following structure:

+- Something happens in the world
+- The event handler informs the statechart
+- The statechart might transition to a new state
+- Based on the new state, you decide to do some real work

+The big difference is that the event handler now no longer makes any decisions on what to do, it allows the statechart to make those decisions on its behalf.

+The communication between your component and the statechart therefore happens as follows:

-- Your object tells the statechart about an [event](glossary/event.html){:.glossary} — something happening either outside or inside the component. e.g. a keystroke, or a HTTP request response arrived.
+- Your object tells the statechart about an [event](glossary/event.html){:.glossary} — something happening either outside or inside the component. e.g. a keystroke, a HTTP request response arrived.
-- The statechart asks the world about some thing, known as a [guard](glossary/guard.html){:.glossary} — is the text field empty, or is the HTTP response complete.
+- The statechart asks the world about some thing, known as a [guard](glossary/guard.html){:.glossary} — e.g. is the text field empty, or is the HTTP response complete.
-- The statechart tells your object to perform some [action](glossary/action.html){:.glossary} or control some [activity](glossary/activity.html){:.glossary} — tell the field that it's "invalid", or start parsing the results, or stop a HTTP request.
+- The statechart tells your object to perform some [action](glossary/action.html){:.glossary} or control some [activity](glossary/activity.html){:.glossary} — e.g. tell the field that it's "invalid", or start parsing the results, or stop a HTTP request.
-- The statechart tells you _which states_ are active.
+- The statechart tells you _which new state_ your component is in.

 These are the four touchpoints between the statechart and the outside world (your component).
 Statecharts fit into an event driven system.
 It accepts events, and turns them into actions.